jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-02/rq-chapter-02.md

   b.
 Everything is a file, Unix not portable, I/O is not redirectable between small executables
   c.
 Everything is a file, Unix is free, Unix is a kernel
   d.
 Unix is opensource, Unix is file based, Unix is all text
-1) What was the name of the programming language created by Dennis Ritchie?
+1) What was the name of the programming language created by Dennis Ritchie and used to program Unix?
   a.
 A
   b.
 B
   c.
 C